 Details of 22 ball games inning by inning action and the main events that happened within the three years of

 Hal Chase moved to the Southwest to Manage and to Play Fast Outlaw Baseball with several ex-major league ball players.

 Series # 1 - Is a High-Quality Historical Baseball Book.
-Size - 8.5"x11" - 277 pages, interior of book is printed in grey scale on heavy glossy stock.
+Size - 8.5"x11" - 277 pages, interior of book is printed in grey scale on heavy stock.

 (Full color interior, hard cover books are available by special order only.)
 (Use contact form)